 - Accounting: 3.0 GPA AND the completion of at least 12 college level credits

-- Business Administration (all concentrations) and Economics: 3.0 cumulative GPA AND the completion of at least 12 college level credits
+- Business Administration (all concentrations): 3.0 cumulative GPA AND the completion of at least 12 college level credits

 College of the Arts

 - Communication and Media Arts; Communication Studies: 3.0 GPA and interview

 - Television and Digital Media: 3.0 GPA and interview

 Please Note: All other College of the Arts programs (with the exception of Fashion Studies, Art History and Theatre Studies) require an interview, audition or portfolio review.
 Musical Theatre and Theatre Acting are for fall admission only.
 For more information, visit the student services portion of the College of the Arts webpage.